Chasexj/Meeting-Notes/Traffic-Classification/11-16-22-Nick-Chase.md

    1. Maybe Nprint is ehausting all available resource: verify by experiments on VM and we want to find minimum requirements for different models/features.

+4. When system resource is low, preprocessor and model may still work but just very slow, how to we account for this in terms of picking the optimal model?

 Dashboard for censorship: https://github.com/np-tokumei/ML-assisted-DNS-censorship-detection/issues/57